 Cook & Parkin was among the largest, most successful and long-lived cabinetmaking firms in Philadelphia of the Classical period.
 Among the most significant and best known pieces by the firm is an important sideboard in the collection of the Baltimore Museum of Art bearing a paper label and dating, presumably, to 1826-1833.
 Inspired by a design in Thomas Hope’s 1807 Household Furniture, it is pictured in Wendy A. Cooper’s Classical Taste in America 1800-1840 (Baltimore Museum of Art, 1993), p.
 56. A center table by the firm is in the Sewell Biggs Museum in Dover, Delaware.
 The only known piece by Thomas Cook, made after the dissolution of his partnership with Parkin, is a expandable circular dining table, now in the Telfair Museum in Savannah.
-Chairs by Richard Parkin can be seen at the Landis Valley Farm Museum, Yale University Art Gallery and at The Metropolitan Museum of Art.
+Chairs by Richard Parkin can be seen at the Landis Valley Farm Museum, Yale University Art Gallery, Winterthur Museum, and at The Metropolitan Museum of Art.

 Most of the surviving furniture by these cabinetmakers displays a keen sense of high fashion and demonstrates a deep knowledge of period English and French pattern book designs but it also manifests that level of creativity that enabled the very best American cabinetmakers to move beyond the pattern book to create a wholly original and successful design.